betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 the DAP is still trying to maintain spacecraft attitude even though it is no longer moving there are a number of time-critical tasks to astronauts needed to perform

+The first step in developing these guidance routines was to understand the equations governing spacecraft motion during certain maneuver objectives and then develop approaches utilizing available sensors and controls to affect responses within in various constraints such as time, memory, fuel usage, propulsive device response characteristics.

+The complexities were enormous; sensor drift / failed sensors, failed thrusters, avoiding gimbal lock, the moon’s lumpy gravity field, fuel slosh, changing center of mass, optimizing use of RCS fuel Narrow windows of opportunity Maximize safety margins Software errors Human errors (check lists) Communication lapses and blackouts Allowing for failures & contingencies

 For any particular maneuver, factors impacting program development were considerable.
 They included zero gravity fuel slosh, changing center of mass due to fuel consumption, main engine throttle and gimbal characteristics, sensor drift and measurement